Flour Millers Toolkit for Fortification

 A Flour Millers Toolkit offers basic information for flour fortification.
 Highlights are below.
 Links to the complete Toolkit as Power Point slides are in the box at right.

-- Fortifying flour with vitamins and minerals will not improve flour made with poor quality wheat.
-If low quality wheat is used, consumers could blame the inferior flour on the fortification and reject all fortified products.
+- Fortifying flour with vitamins and minerals will not improve flour made with poor quality grains.
+If low quality grains are used, consumers could blame the inferior flour on the fortification and reject all fortified products.

 - The most common way to fortify flour is using a micro feeder.
 This adds premix to flour at pre-determined rates in the process of flour production.